-Interstate H-201 supersedes Hawaii 78 along the Moanalua Freeway between the Halawa Interchange at Aiea and Kalihi by Fort Shafter Military Reservation.
-IH-201 lines all of the Moanalua Freeway with the exception of the western 0.7 miles between Kamehameha Highway (Hawaii 99) and the Halawa Interchange.
+Interstate H-201 supersedes Route 78 along the Moanalua Freeway between the Halawa Interchange at Aiea and Kalihi by Fort Shafter Military Reservation.
+IH-201 follows all of the Moanalua Freeway with the exception of the western 0.7 miles between Kamehameha Highway (Route 99) and the Halawa Interchange.

-The easternmost portion of the Moanalua Freeway was completed in 1959-60 and signed as Hawaii 72.
-This stretch, between Puuloa Road (Exit 3) and Middle Street, was renumbered to Hawaii 78 when Interstate H1 was designated.
+The easternmost portion of the Moanalua Freeway was completed in 1959-60 and signed as Hawaii Route 72.
+This stretch, between Puuloa Road / Exit 3 and Middle Street, was renumbered to Route 78 when Interstate H1 was designated.
 The remainder of Moanalua Road was upgraded to freeway standards during the 1980s.